 Qasem's assassination was praised by Trump but elsewhere there were warnings of the danger.

-PARIS (AFP) - The world reacted with alarm on Friday after top Iranian commander Qasem Soleimani was killed in a US strike in Iraq, with leaders appealing for restraint.
+PARIS (AFP) - The world reacted with alarm on Friday after top Iranian commander Qasem Soleimani was killed in a US strike in Baghdad, with many governments appealing for restraint.

-The assassination was praised by US President Donald Trump’s Republicans but elsewhere there were warnings of the danger it could inflame regional tensions.
+The attack was praised by US President Donald Trump’s Republicans and close ally Israel, but elsewhere there were sharp warnings it could inflame regional tensions.

 Following are some of the reactions from around the world:

-"China has always opposed the use of force in international relations," foreign ministry spokesman Geng Shuang said at a press briefing.
+"China has always opposed the use of force in international relations," foreign ministry spokesman Geng Shuang said.